 Rebecca is a Chicago-based producer, curator, educator and visual artist with roots in New York, Philadelphia, and Los Angeles.
 Starting at age eleven she trained for seven years in the classical tradition of oils, watercolors and pastels with artist Barbara Herzberg.

 She is a graduate of Skidmore College, where she performed comedy, produced the National College Comedy Festival, and majored in American Studies and minored in Studio Art.

 She has participated in intensive studio art and art history programs in Florence, Rome, London, and San Miguel de Allende, Mexico.
 She went on to study at the Art Students League of New York, The Glasgow School of Art, and The Chicago Mosaic School.

-She has taught with After School Matters and has spearheaded multiple large-scale mosaic collaborations with students from kindergarten through high school.
+She has taught with After School Matters and has spearheaded multiple large-scale mosaic projects with students in kindergarten through high school.

 As a Studio Manager and Conceptual Designer for David Wallace Haskins Studio, she helped to prepare a groundbreaking solo show at the Elmhurst Art Museum.